redtexts/texts/gorter_1921_organisation_class_struggle.md

 What should a party of this kind be like, a party which serves the proletariat by word and deed in the revolution?

 In the first place, it should not be a parliamentary party.
 For parliamentarianism was a good weapon in the period of evolution (1860-1910 or even a few years earlier), when the proletariat's cause was being managed by leaders.
-Now that the proletariat must act for itself, its disadvantages far outweigh its advantages [(6)][notes].
+Now that the proletariat must act for itself, its disadvantages far outweigh its advantages^[I refer the reader to my _Letter to Comrade Lenin_, in which I prove this.].

 For here the weakness of the proletariat lies in the fact that it believes others can act on its behalf and that it does not then need to act itself.
 Parliamentarianism increases this weakness.